Keep your deck in tip-top shape by removing the dirt and grime. Learn how to clean a deck with just 2 natural ingredients.

 Once the deck was clear, I hosed down the deck making sure the deck was wet.

 Then, working in sections I sprinkled some baking soda.
 Using a scrub brush start scrubbing to remove the dirt and grime.

 I found that if I didn’t work in sections the baking soda would dissolve and be washed away when I rinsed the sections.

-The other great thing I found working in sections is I could see how nice the deck looked.
+The other great thing I found working in sections is I could see how nice and cleaned the deck looked.

-As you can see, the scrubbing really help remove the green film quickly.
+As you can see, the scrubbing really helped remove the green film quickly.

 You can also see the wood going back to its “normal” color.

 With a little bit of time and elbow grease, I was able to remove the green slime from my deck.
 Finish this process by rinsing the deck.
 Sometimes you may need to repeat the process for more stuck on dirt and grime.

 This might not be something that needs to be done in all climates but if your area gets a lot of rain then this is probably a good idea.